LiF-x/lifxmod.com/FAQ/index.md

 4) use the geo id in game to find the cart.

-you can cheat using a query changing the geo id to your needs
+you can cheat using a query changing the "GeoDataID" to your needs

 SELECT * FROM lif_10.objects_patch WHERE GeoDataID = 117521895